-On October 25th, the FPGA miner AGPF SK1 released new firmware and the mining workers with this wireless silent miner can experience the new upgraded system now.
+On October 25th, the FPGA miner AGPF SK1 released a new edition of firmware for the miner.
+Mining workers with this wireless silent miner can update the system now.

 New User Interface